jlimadev/aws-certification-cloud-practitioner-notes/notes/aws/aws-global-infrastructure/README.md

 - In CloudFront we work with all the Edge Locations around the world.
 The files are cached, but they have a Time To Live (TTL) and they are great for static content that must be available everywhere.

 - In S3 Bucket Replication we need to choose a region to replicate the data, and files are updated in near real time.
 The files are Read Only as well and it is great for Dynamic content (but in a few regions, not all)

+## S3 Transfer Accelerator

+As we know an S3 Bucket is linked to one region and sometimes we need to transfer files all around the world into a specific Bucket.

+With S3 Transfer Accelerator we can speed up the transfer of the file by transferring the file to an AWS Edge Location.
+This Edge Location will forward the file to the target bucket.
+This is only used when you need to download or upload files in buckets that are far away of the user.

+- Example: We have a bucket in Australia and our user will upload a file in USA.
+So it will upload into the Edge Location and internally the file will to your bucket using AWS internal network (faster and private)

 ## Summary